 There are many options for creating, reading, updating, deleting data from and to LeanIX.
 Many of these options overlap which can be utilized in multiple use cases.
 This guide might suggest that the Integration API is the best choice for a particular use case.
 However, it does not suggest that you cannot achieve similar results using GraphQL for example.

-Prior to taking a look at available technical tools, it is useful to have basic knowledge of the LeanIX Data Model.
-For an introduction to the Data Model please see Data Model.
+Prior to taking a look at available technical tools, it is useful to have basic knowledge of the LeanIX Meta-Model.
+For an introduction to the Meta-Model please check out the documentation page.

 To see the full list of APIs and details on how to use them please see the Available API section.